Get a 3-step framework to forecast your customer support volume from Jon Tucker, CEO at HelpFlow.com.

 - Answering live chat questions in less than 2 minutes increased conversion rate by as much as 50%

 Here at HelpFlow.com, we run live chat teams for clients and have seen a massive decline in chat conversion rate when your first response time is over 10 seconds

-If your team is overloaded with customer service volume, responding to tickets in <10 minutes is going to be near impossible and answering live chats in seconds definitely out of the question. you need better customer service tools transform your efforts into revenue.
+If your team is overloaded with customer service volume, responding to tickets in <10 minutes is going to be near impossible and answering live chats in seconds is definitely out of the question.
+You need better customer service tools to transform your efforts into revenue.

 Two tools can help:

 HelpFlow.com: We provide 24/7 live chat and customer service teams to over 100 ecommerce stores (i.e. our agents answer visitor questions on chat and handle email tickets, 24/7).
 We handle thousands of tickets per day and have driven over $100M in revenue through customer service channels.
 If you need help nailing customer service, take a look at our ecommerce customer service teams.